This post explains tipping (gratuities) for services in Paris, what is customary, and what is not.

 Luckily, in Paris, the tipping etiquette is pretty straightforward.

 And, as local tour guides whose compensation is partially made up of tips, we know a thing or two about the subject.

 We explain why tipping is expected, plus who to tip, how much to tip, and advice to make the tipping practice easy for you.

 Here are some of the most common occupations that you will encounter that rely on tips, along with the standard tipping amount for each:

-If you weren't satisfied with the trip or had your suspicions that you were taken a long way round, feel free not to tip at all.
+If you weren't satisfied with the trip or had your suspicions that you were taken a long way around, feel free not to tip at all.

-For coffee or drinks, it's usual to just round up the price, somewhere between 20 centimes and €1 per drink.
+For coffee or drinks, it's usual to just round up the price, somewhere between 20 cents and €1 per drink.

 In French theaters where you go to enjoy opera, music concerts, dance shows, or other plays, there is a large number of theater ushers who assist in conducting these shows and maintaining attendance.

-If you experience great service from an usher, it's encouraging to give a small tip.
+If you experience great service from an usher, it's encouraged to give a small tip.

 Tipping is not considered etiquette by French people in French restaurants, but if you enjoyed your meal, it's nice to leave 5 - 10%.